DSAppTeam/PanelSwitchHelper/README_API.md

 4. toPanelState, switch to the corresponding function panel
 5. resetState, hide all panels
 6. hookSystemBackByPanelSwitcher intercepts the return, if the current user presses the return or business return button, the panel is preferentially hidden
+7. addSecondaryInputView/removeSecondaryInputView to add an additional input source to drive the input method display